 80 Dale

 80 Dale is a 12-storey multi-unit residential building located in Scarborough, Ontario.
-The project is targeting TGS v3 Tier 2 Performance, the Canada Mortgage and Housing Corporation (CMHC) — Co-op Housing Development Program Accessibility and Energy Efficiency Attestation Criteria (Option 2), and Fitwel Certification.
+The project is targeting CaGBC Zero Carbon Building Standard, the Canada Mortgage and Housing Corporation (CMHC) — Co-op Housing Development Program Accessibility and Energy Efficiency Attestation Criteria (Option 2), and Fitwel Certification.

 The site is in very close proximity to the Guildwood Go Station, which presents a valuable opportunity to provide affordable housing within walking distance to existing public transit.

 The building itself contains 285 dwelling units with the following counts: 69 studio units, 135 one-bedroom units, 66 two-bedroom units, and 15 three-bedroom units, with 45 barrier-free units.
 The units are designed with great attention to accessibility, affordability, and inclusivity.
-A variety of amenity spaces are provided to meet the expected diverse needs of future residents, including a generous indoor play area for children, communal spaces to accommodate remote work and study, a games room, and office space for the project’s community housing partner.
+A variety of interior and exterior amenity spaces are also provided to meet the expected diverse needs of future residents.

 In design